Guidance documents

 Milking parlours

 The Food Standards Agency has powers and responsibilities for milking parlours and dairy farms under existing food law.
-Private supplies that that are used solely for washing down purposes are not within the scope of the private water supplies Regulations.
+Private supplies that that are used solely for washing down purposes are not within the scope of the Regulations.
 Milking parlour premises are, however, subject to the regulations where a supply is also used for domestic purposes at the site.
-In these cases, regulation 8, 9 or 10 must be applied, as appropriate (see above).
+In these cases, regulation 8, 9, 10 or 11 must be applied, as appropriate (see above).

 Distilleries